- Modules Intro

 While most Office Furniture Dealers and Office Furniture Installers appear to be “the same”, each company has their own unique business process.
 So IQ allows you to license only the functionality that supports your process and business goals.
 Once you’ve reviewed the individual module functionality, you can go to the Pricing page to see examples of how you could package them and determine a budget for your company’s solution.

-For you Techno-Geeks and Process-Oriented people (and you know who you are…), view this condensed process flow system diagram of how the full set of features work together:
+For you Techno-Geeks and Process-Oriented people (and you know who you are…), view these condensed Workflow Diagrams of how the full set of features work together:

 View Sample Screenshots from the Order Manager Estimating Process: